akueckes/z80pack/README.md

 In addition to Udo Munk's instructions on Ubuntu, below are the steps to bild z80pack also on Fedora Linux based on this repo.

+## PortAudio notes
+The PortAudio sound framework can be selected instead of SDL2 for emulation of devices which support audio (e.g. with D+7A emulation).
+First make sure the proper packages are installed (portaudio-devel for Fedora and portaudio19-dev for Debian/Ubuntu).
+Then use 'WANT_PORTAUDIO=YES make' for building z80pack with support for the PortAudio framework.

 ## WSL notes
 Since the later revisions, the use of z80pack under MS Windows is normally achieved via WSL2.
 Passing through audio to the host hardware normally is not much of a problem, since with Windows 11, WSL passes audio via a separate PulseAudio server to the Windows audio system.
 For using USB game controllers within WSL, you have to bind and attach the game controller with usbipd-win to the running WSL instance.